supendi/validant/README.md

 As you can see the above validationResult.errors **mirrors the shape** of your original object — field by field.
 There’s no guesswork, no opaque path strings ("user[0].email"), and no nested issues[] array to parse.

-Saferval gives you direct, predictable access to error messages using the same property keys as your data model.
+Validant gives you direct, predictable access to error messages using the same property keys as your data model.

 #### You already know how to access your errors: